GauravIyer/gsoc-autoencoder-assignment-2020/README.md

 The architecture used was the same as in the reference project and thesis by Mr. Eric Wulff, with minor adjustments.
 The tanh activations were replaced by **Leaky ReLUs**, and the number of nodes per layer were increased slightly, mostly to match with convention.

 ## Hyperparameters
-Batch size: 64 (chosen arbitrarily, with the upside that lower batch sizes give more accurate loss curves)
+Batch size: 64 (chosen arbitrarily, with the upside that lower batch sizes give more accurate loss curves).

 Optimizer: Adam with a leaerning rate scheduler starting at 1e-3 and decreased by a factor of 10 at certain checkpoints during training.

-Loss Function: Mean Squared Error
+Loss Function: Mean Squared Error.